 4. Depower on both front lines

 Old school hard core style.
-Most advanced freestyle riders are still using this method as they can assess the situation and if safe it brings them the advantage of a very quick recovery if they drop the bar when being unhooked.
+Most advanced freestyle riders are still using this method as they can assess the situation, and if deemed safe it brings them the advantage of a very quick recovery if they drop the bar when being unhooked.
 Again, make sure to have a lot of bar throw so the kite still depowers a bit when using this connection.

-What about 5 line kites?
+What about 5-line kites?

 They use the same bar, but with a 5th line you have the option to connect the depower and flag line to it.

 So there you have it.
 Hope it was useful and remember to always understand your control bar’s safety system before using it for the first time.